harshsharma2210/Air-Gyaan/client/GUIDE.md

 is sign-in or not: similar to `username/password` sign-in but getting data from social server.

 To handle the logic on the client, I have included the logic to social sign-in on `DefaultLayout` component.
-There are also utilities on `socialLoader` mixin, that is included on `SignIn` component.
-This mixin must be modified to include `facebook` and `linkedin` sign-in.
+There are also utilities on `socialLoader` and `socialInitializer` mixins.
+Both mixins must be modified to include `facebook` and `linkedin` sign-in.

-The `SignIn` component is responsible of loading `javascript` using utilities on `@/utils/social` directory, registering the callbacks for sign-in logic: you only need to modify `socialLoader` mixin.
+The `SignIn` component is responsible of loading `javascript` using utilities on `@/utils/social` directory, registering the callbacks for sign-in logic: you need to modify both mixins.

 Each social sign-in must be included in separated files, keeping logic in its own scope: prefix all methods with the corresponding social name, for example, for google, all methods will be prefixed with `google`.